 Drive-by downloads only work if there’s a security flaw in your mobile phone’s operating system or web browser, or in an app you use.
 Once identified, those vulnerabilities are usually fixed in updates, so make sure you keep your phone’s software current to avoid drive-by downloads.

 Install an antivirus app on your phone

 A good free antivirus app, such as Avast Mobile Security for Android or Avast Mobile Security for iOS, can help prevent drive-by downloads and, if worst comes to the worst, can help find and remove malware from your phone.

 Knowing what a virus can do to your phone can help you prevent and detect problems with malware.

-Different types of malware affect iPhones and Android phones in different ways, but viruses and other threats are most commonly used to steal sensitive data.
+Different types of malware affect iPhones and Android phones in different ways, but often, the goal is to steal sensitive data.

 Another common scam is using malware to send text messages to premium-rate telephone numbers from a victim’s phone, often without their knowledge.
 The victim pays the bill; the scammers pocket the money.

 Malware can also have a negative impact on your phone’s performance, slowing down your device and making everyday use unbearable.

 Types of attack can vary across mobile phone operating systems, so read on for Android- and iPhone-specific advice.